Barça women's

 How do you value the trust Pere has had this year?

 — Very grateful.
-This trust has also transmitted to me, it has made me able to perform better.
+This trust has also been transmitted to me, it has made me able to perform better.
 And I am very grateful for all the opportunities.

 A year ago nobody knew you on the street, now they stop you and ask for photos?